Extending compost-induced disease suppressive soils to small-scale Latinx farmers

 In summer 2022, we conducted outreach to small-scale (<20 acres) Latinx farmers in our region.
 To do so, we created a list of farmers in our networks and developed a targeted outreach strategy to prioritize collaboration with farmers based on need and to support those farmers who are not yet utilizing compost as a regular practice.
 We conducted one-on-one consultations with a cohort of 20 of these farmers to discuss challenges they are experiencing related to soilborne disease and the potential benefits of compost use for disease suppression, as well as for soil health more broadly.

 In fall, 2022, based on demonstrated interest from each farmer, we provided implementation assistance so that these 20 farmers could access and apply compost to their fields at a recommended rate of 10 tons/acre for a maximum of 2 acres/farmer.
-Given that these farmers typically do not have the capacity to spread their own compost, we reached out to compost vendors in our area who also offer spreading services; the only vendor we found was Central Coast Compost (CCC).
+Given that these farmers typically do not have the capacity to spread their own compost, we reached out to compost vendors in our area who also offer spreading services; the only vendor we found was Central Coast Compost (CCC) (now Central Coast Worm Farm).
 We communicated with CCC staff to develop a voucher system so that we could provide farmers with compost vouchers pre-approved by the vendor, and the vendor would bill us directly.

 Outcomes and impacts:

-Throughout this work, over 25 farmers have received individualized education about compost benefits and soil disease ecology and have each implemented compost on their farms.
-Total tons of compost applied and total acreage benefitting will be reported after final invoices have been received.
+Throughout this work, 48 farmers have received individualized education about compost benefits and soil disease ecology and have each implemented compost on their farms.
+Using only the WSARE funds (not including the SB 1383 matching funds), we applied a total of approximately 908 tons of compost to a total of 90.8 acres, at a rate of 10 tons/acre.

 Provide additional data on barriers to implementation of compost-induced disease suppression